QuidBit/NavBit/README.md

 }
 ```

-In order to do that, four classes needs be implemented, defining all the logic of the application:
+In order to do that, five classes needs be implemented, defining all the logic of the application:

 ```
 class Interaction : NavBitInteraction()